 The Kids Plus Story

-It’s surprising, but it’s true: research shows that many physicians stop learning and advancing soon after they graduate from residency training.
-What makes Kids Plus special, what makes our “practice family” so unique and so outstanding, is the way we continue, every day and with every patient, to learn and grow together
+It’s surprising, but true: research shows that many physicians stop learning and advancing soon after they graduate from residency.
+What makes Kids Plus special, what makes our practice family so unique and so outstanding, is the way we continue, every day and with every patient, to learn and grow together.

-All of our Kids Plus doctors were “hand-picked” by the doctors already leading the practice, hired not just for their knowledge and skill but also for their compassion and dedication.
-That tradition, that emphasis on teaching and training and working to find the right fit for our practice and for our patients, defines Kids Plus.
+All our Kids Plus Providers are hand-picked by the doctors already leading the practice, hired not just for their knowledge and skill but also for their compassion and dedication.
+That tradition, that emphasis on teaching and training and working to find the right fit both for our practice and for our patients, defines Kids Plus.

-And we’ve been doing it for over forty years…
+We’ve been doing it for almost 50 years…

 Drs.
 Harvey Rubin, Lou Linarelli, and K.G.
 Pai launch the practice in Pleasant Hills, while also helping to create the Mercy Hospital Pediatric Residency Program.